chewtoys/lifestylemaniacs/contents/the-ultimate-simplified-guide-to-building-muscle.md

 createdOn: 'Aug 28, 2019'
 category: Fitness
 image: 'https://www.lifestylemaniacs.com/assets/images/the-ultimate-simplified-guide-to-building-muscle/_main.jpg'
-description: 'It's time to eliminate the fitness industry bullshit and get old-school.
+description: 'It is time to eliminate the fitness industry bullshit and get old-school.
 Muscle building is all about science.'
 imageCredit: 'Photo by John Fornander on Unsplash'
 imageCreditUrl: 'https://unsplash.com/photos/TAZoUmDqzXk'
 ---